New probe of magnetic fields in the prereionization epoch. I. Formalism: Other Processes Affecting the Atomic Density Matrix

-The final rate equations in Ref.~\cite{Zygelman05} are applicable to the case of isotropically excited hydrogen atoms.
-The collisional evolution of a general density matrix has been studied earlier in Ref.~\cite{Balling64}.

-We perform the calculation by choosing a basis where the density matrix is diagonal, and using rate equations with the coefficients $k^{\pm}$ for the level populations.
+The spin-polarization of primordial atomic gas can be modified by either spin-exchange collisions or by magnetic interactions \cite{Zygelman05, Zygelman10}.
+The former dominates under primordial conditions \cite{Zygelman05} so we focus on this process here.
+The rate coefficients and the resulting evolution of level populations have been calculated by Ref.~\cite{Zygelman05} for a range of temperatures.
+In order to translate their results into evolution equations for the density matrix, we choose a basis where the density matrix is diagonal.
 This works because different irreducible moments $\mathscr{P}_{jm}$ of the atomic density matrix do not mix due to collisions in linear theory.
 Schematically,

 The collision coefficients $C_j$ depend only on the rank of the polarization moment $j$, and not on its projection $m$.
-Because of this general property, we only need to calculate the coefficients in the basis where the density matrix is diagonal i.e. only the irreducible components $\mathscr{P}_{jm}$ with $m = 0$ are non-zero [see Eq.~\eqref{eq:polmoments}].
-The equations for the scalar components are slightly more complicated because there are two rank-0 objects that come into play, the occupancies of the singlet and the triplet.
+Therefore, we can compute the $C_j$ by considering only cases where the $\mathscr{P}_{jm}$ with $m = 0$ are nonzero, i.e. where $\rho_{m_1m_2}$ is diagonal [this follows from Eq.~(\ref{eq:polmom2}) and the $3-j$ symbol selection rule $m=m_2-m_1$].
+The equations for the scalar components are slightly more complicated because there are two rank-zero objects that come into play, the occupancies of the singlet and the triplet.\footnote{Alternatively, the collisional evolution of a general density matrix has been studied earlier in Ref.~\cite{Balling64}.}

-We refer to the analysis of Ref.~\cite{Zygelman05} to write down the evolution equations in such a basis: